Generalized chromatic functions: Introduction

 \section{Introduction}

-MacMahon \cite{Mac} discovered the primary idea of the theory of $P$-partitions (for a more complete history, see \cite{Ge15}) at the start of the 20th century, and 60 years later Stanley, in his Ph.D. thesis \cite{Sta71}, studied the relation between plane partitions and $P$-partitions.
-The problem that MacMahon considered in his work on plane partitions was the same as counting the number of fillings of Ferrers diagrams with nonnegative integers with a given sum such that the entries are weakly decreasing in each row and column.
+\fa{The story of the theory of $P$-partitions started with MacMahon's work \cite{Mac} on plane partitions at the start of the 20th century, and 60 years later Stanley, in his Ph.D. thesis \cite{Sta71}, extended the notion of plane partitions to $P$-partitions (for a more complete history, see \cite[pp. 169–188]{Ge15}).} The problem that MacMahon considered in his work on plane partitions was the same as counting the number of fillings of Young diagrams with nonnegative integers with a given sum such that the entries are weakly decreasing in each row and column.

-Stanley, in his work on the theory of $P$-partitions \cite{Sta71}, generalized MacMahon's idea and replaced Ferrers diagrams with posets and the weakly decreasing relation with weakly and strictly decreasing relations.
+Stanley, in his work on the theory of $P$-partitions \cite{Sta71}, generalized MacMahon's idea and replaced Young diagrams with posets and the weakly decreasing relation with weakly and strictly decreasing relations.
 In this paper, we generalize Stanley's $P$-partitions to certain vertex-colourings of digraphs whose edges are coloured with three colours.
 Roughly speaking, we replace posets in the theory of $P$-partitions with digraphs, and in addition to the weakly and strictly decreasing relations, we have another relation related to the proper colourings of digraphs.
-More precisely, we define a \emph{proper} vertex-colouring of a digraph whose edges are coloured by three colours, identified by $\dasharrow,\rightarrow,$ and $\Rightarrow$, to be a function $\kappa:V(G)\rightarrow \mathbb{P}$, where $\mathbb{P}$ is the set of positive integers and \begin{enumerate} \item If $a\dasharrow b$ in $G$, then $\kappa(a)\neq \kappa(b)$. \item If $a\rightarrow b$ in $G$, then $\kappa(a)<\kappa(b)$. \item If $a\Rightarrow b$ in $G$, then $\kappa(a)\leq \kappa(b)$. \end{enumerate} Let $\mathcal{C}(G)$ be the set of all proper vertex-colourings of the edge-coloured digraph $G$.
+More precisely, we define a \emph{proper} vertex-colouring of a digraph whose edges are coloured by three colours, identified by $\dasharrow,\rightarrow,$ and $\Rightarrow$, to be a function $\kappa:V(G)\rightarrow \mathbb{P}$, where $\mathbb{P}$ is the set of positive integers such that: \begin{itemize} \item[(i)] If $a\dasharrow b$ in $G$, then $\kappa(a)\neq \kappa(b)$. \item[(ii)] If $a\rightarrow b$ in $G$, then $\kappa(a)<\kappa(b)$. \item[(iii)] If $a\Rightarrow b$ in $G$, then $\kappa(a)\leq \kappa(b)$. \end{itemize} Let $\mathcal{C}(G)$ denote the set of all proper vertex-colourings of the edge-coloured digraph $G$.